Clutch: Manual transmissions

 Most cars and trucks with a manual transmission use a dry clutch, which is operated by the driver using the left-most pedal.
-The motion of the pedal is transferred to the clutch using hydraulics (master and slave cylinders) or a cable.
+The motion of the pedal is transferred to the clutch using mechanical linkage, hydraulics (master and slave cylinders) or a cable.
 The clutch is only disengaged at times when the driver is pressing on the clutch pedal, therefore the default state is for the transmission to be connected to the engine.
 A "neutral" gear position is provided, so that the clutch pedal can be released with the vehicle remaining stationary.

-The clutch is required for standing starts and is usually (but not always) used to assist in synchronising the speeds of the engine and transmission during gear changes, i.e. while reducing the engine speed (RPM) during upshifts and increasing the engine speed during downshifts.
+The clutch is required for standing starts and in vehicles whose transmissions lack synchronising means to assist in matching the speeds of the engine and transmission during gear changes to avoid gear “crashing,” which can cause serious damage to gear teeth.

 The clutch is usually mounted directly to the face of the engine's flywheel, as this already provides a convenient large-diameter steel disk that can act as one driving plate of the clutch.
 Some racing clutches use small multi-plate disk packs that are not part of the flywheel.
 Both clutch and flywheel are enclosed in a conical bellhousing for the gearbox.
 The friction material used for the clutch disk varies, with a common material being an organic compound resin with a copper wire facing or a ceramic material.